 Study Abroad Programs

-North Carolina Wesleyan College has partnered with Hollins University to provide students with a comprehensive semester-long or summer study abroad program in London.
+North Carolina Wesleyan College has partnered with Hollins University and Meredith College to provide students with a comprehensive semester-long or summer study abroad program in London.
 The program is ideal for students in humanities, business, or social science majors who wish to gain internship experience or academic coursework credit while experiencing one of Europe’s major metropolitan areas.

 Your classes are taught by professors who love to teach and work individually with students.
 Over 85% of our faculty members hold the highest degree in their respective field.
 Learn more about our dedicated faculty in the Faculty Directory.